random-tech/react-progressive-graceful-image/README.md

  - Graceful loading
  - Lazy loading

 similar to https://github.com/linasmnew/react-graceful-image, but with a different approach(for better performance and optimization).
-So, please check usage of 2 newly introduced props (noRetry, noLazyLoad) from the props table below.
+So, please check usage of 4 newly introduced props (noRetry, noLazyLoad, rootMargin, threshold) from the props table below.

 #### [TODO] :
 - [x] Use of Intersection Observer for Lazy Loading (Better Performance)
 - [x] Use of navigator.onLine in place of current retry strategy (Optimization)
 - [x] Introduce `rootMargin` and `threshold` props for Intersection Observer options.
-- [ ] Add more Code Sandbox example links
+- [x] Add more Code Sandbox example links

 **Note:** `npm i intersection-observer`, if polyfill is required, I have removed it to keep the library lightweight.
 ***